-A team of Australian researchers at Sydney’s Garvan Institute has identified a knotty version of DNA, known as an I-motif, that appears within DNA when it is actively being read.
+A team of Australian researchers at Sydney’s Garvan Institute has identified a new DNA shape, a knotty version, known as an I-motif, that appears within DNA when it is actively being read.
 The findings appear in the journal Nature Chemistry.

 According to John Mattick, the out-going director of the Garvan, who was not involved in the research, “This shows another level of dynamic regulation of the DNA code.
 It’s not just a twisted railway track; it’s got signposts and sidings along the way.”